 Security and Access

 This home has extensive intrusion detection coverage and protection, with over 20 zones throughout the property in the alarm and access control system.
-The client required an integrated security system with full property coverage, and requested electronic drop bolts and V-locks on all opening doors with push button REX opening and keypad access.
+The home owner required an integrated security system with full property coverage, and requested push button REX opening and keypad access.
 So as to not detract from the clean look and period design features, we incorporated the electronic door lock releases into the lighting keypads.

-We also integrated the access control in with the Crestron control system, this way the client could use their in-wall touch screens and ipads to unlock doors, cutting down on the amount of keypads and push buttons required.
+We also integrated the access control in with the Crestron control system, this way the home owner could use their in-wall touch screens and ipads to unlock doors.
 This level of integration and control was also incorporated into the gate access to the property with RF remote releases from outside the property, with only one access keypad externally controlling all sets of gates to complete the minimalist look.

 The property features 5 cameras connected to a CCTV server, which are located externally to give a full coverage of the property’s perimeter.
 These cameras are also able to be displayed on the Crestron touch screens via URL streams.
 This allowed us to flip to the camera pages when the intercom system is called so the clients are able to see who is at the gate.
 This was also integrated with the access control so the home owner can allow or deny entry.